 Having no experience with DSLR cameras leaves you with no option but to rely on recommendations from friends on what camera to buy.
 If you are surrounded by people who use a particular brand, it’s a good decision to buy the same.
 You will able to get assistance from them when you have questions and loan accessories from each other.

-Hope this guide will help in making a good decision on the right kind of DSLR camera to purchase as a beginner.
+I hope this guide will help in making a good decision on the right kind of DSLR camera to purchase as a beginner.
 This is an important process since disappointments at this stage may destroy your desire for professional photography.
-A seamlessly easy beginning with DSLRS will leave you yearning for more experience a photographer.
+A seamlessly easy beginning with DSLRs will leave you yearning for more experience as a photographer.